5 Reasons to Consider Canadian Universities

-Want to know why international student applications to U.S. schools declined for a third straight year during the 2018-19 admissions cycle?
+Want to know why the growth of international student applications to U.S. schools declined for a fourth straight year during the 2019-20 admissions cycle?
 To quote South Park—Blame Canada…at least in small part.

-Of course, declining foreign applications are primarily attributable to international fears at the dawn of the Trump era and, moving forward, are also likely to be impacted by COVID-19 in 2020-21.
+Of course, declining foreign applications are primarily attributable to international fears at the dawn of the Trump era and, even more so, to the COVID-19 pandemic in 2020-21.
 However, the concurrent blossoming popularity of Canadian universities is another factor that cannot be overlooked, as they may become the primary beneficiaries of American diplomatic turmoil.
-Canadian institutions of higher education were already gaining momentum as a destination point long before the 2016 U.S. election.
+Canadian institutions of higher education were already gaining momentum as a destination point long before the 2016 U.S. election or the pandemic.
 The number of foreigners pursuing study in The Great White North has nearly doubled over the last decade and is now over 400,000, yet only 6,800 of those hail from the United States.

 Some expect this number to rise in the coming years (in spite of the pandemic), and with good reason.
 Canadian universities have much to offer American students.
 You’ll see why as you read our top five reasons that you should consider attending school in Canada:

 1) Reasonable Tuition Prices